-11 Side Effects of Eating Bananas Every Day
+11 Amazing Side Effects of Eating a Banana Every Day

 You could lose weight.

 One effect of eating bananas on a regular basis could be that the number on your scale starts to go down.
 This is because of the protein and fiber-rich nature of bananas, which can leave you feeling full for a longer period and make you less likely to snack.

 You may fall asleep faster.

 Tryptophan, an amino acid that can end up making you feel sleepy, can be found in bananas, which is why eating a banana at the end of the day can get you feeling ready for bed.

 In addition to tryptophan, bananas also contain magnesium and potassium, both of which have been found to act as muscle relaxants, and in turn, could possibly help ease you into sleep.

 Your gut health could improve.